Beyond-Better/bb-applescript-mcp-server/docs/json-standardization.md

 -- Use buildJSONObject for output return buildJSONObject({{"name", userName}, {"age", userAge}})

--- Use parseJSON for input
+-- Use parseValue for input
-set items to parseJSON(jsonStr)
+set items to parseValue(jsonStr)
 ```

 ### Best Practices